ansilove/AnsiLove.framework/README.md

 ## (NSString *)outputFile

 Formatting of string `outputFile` is identical to string `inputFile`.
 Only one difference: `outputFile` is optional.
-If you don't set this object, the framework will use the same path / file name you passed as `inputFile` string, but it will add .PNG as suffix.
-However, if you plan to write your PNG into a different directory and / or under a different filename, go ahead and customize this object.
+If you don't set this object, the framework will use the same path / file name you passed as `inputFile` string, but it adds .PNG or .TIFF as suffix, depending on what method you fired.
+However, if you plan to write your images into a different directory and / or under a different filename, go ahead and customize this object.
+Just keep in mind that for custom paths the suffix will be added automatically as well.

 ## (NSString *)font